 A temporary installation jointly commissioned by St Albans Museums and University of Hertfordshire Galleries

-A Curious Conversation is the second phase of a three year residency at the Museum of St Albans, where I have been working alongside staff and volunteers to make their collections visible and accessible to the general public whilst the Museum is closed for redevelopment.
+A Curious Conversation was the second phase of a three year residency at the Museum of St Albans, where I worked alongside staff and volunteers to make their collections visible and accessible to the general public whilst the Museum was closed for redevelopment.
 I was particularly interested in a one-day public event that took place in St Albans in 1880, called a Conversazione; it brought together a range of historical objects, curiosities and works of art from private collections.
 The exhibition was such a success that it lead to the foundation of what was to become the Museum of St Albans.

-A Curious Conversation is touring a number of venues in and near St Albans throughout the summer, including St Albans Hospital, community centres, the Maltings shopping centre, St Albans Cathedral and the University of Hertfordshire.
+A Curious Conversation toured a number of venues in and near St Albans throughout the summer, including St Albans Hospital, community centres, the Maltings shopping centre, St Albans Cathedral and the University of Hertfordshire.